 Austin, TX – March 20, 2018

 I was at the autoparts store getting some stuff for the van when I noticed ambulances coming down the road.
-I was exhausted so I didn’t think anything of it – I had been working on the van build for three months straight, whit only a few days off.
+I was exhausted so I didn’t think anything of it – I had been working on the van build for three months straight, with only a few days off.
 My daily life was that of a construction worker, working 3-12 hours per day, using my body to build my new home from scratch.
 It was tiring and painful, but also incredibly rewarding.

 There were only a few more things that I needed for the van, and the departure date was approaching fast.
 After my purchase of a steering wheel cover, tire pressure gauge, and tropical-themed sun shade, I went out to the van to test my new items.
 But alas, the steering wheel cover did not fit my Ford E350 Cargo Van’s oversized steering wheel.
 That’s when I noticed how crowded the parking lot had become.
 I thought that was strange since it was pretty much empty when I first parked.
 Back inside, I returned my failed steering wheel cover, and the clerks were whispering.
 My stomach felt heavy, and I knew something was not right.
 When I returned to the parking lot, it had reached critical mass.
-It was filled to the brim with press, cops, and gridlock traffic that had been rerouted from street which was now blocked off.
+It was filled to the brim with press, cops, and gridlock traffic that had been rerouted from the street which was now blocked off by unusual police cars.
 I was trapped.
 I asked one of the guys with a press badge, “What’s going on?”

 “Looks like there’s been another bombing,” he said.